mithatco/mental_health_multiagent/README.md

 Edit the files in the `prompts` directory to change the behavior of the agents:
 - `mental_health_assistant_prompt.txt`: Controls the assistant's approach
 - `patient_prompt.txt`: Default patient behavior (if no profile is selected)

+### Customizing Evaluation Rubrics

+The system uses customizable rubrics for evaluating conversation quality, stored in `utils/rubrics.py`.
+You can modify existing rubrics or add new ones to match your specific evaluation needs.

+## Evaluation System

+The Mental Health Multi-Agent System includes a sophisticated conversation evaluation capability that analyzes the quality, clinical accuracy, and therapeutic approach of the mental health assistant's responses.

+### Standard Metrics

+The evaluation system can provide several standard metrics when context information is available:

+1. **Answer/Response Relevancy** - Measures how directly the assistant's responses address the patient's questions or statements
+2. **Faithfulness** - Assesses whether the assistant's responses contain information that is supported by the available context
+3. **Context Precision** - Evaluates how relevant the context information is to the patient's questions
+4. **Context Recall** - Measures how effectively the assistant incorporates relevant context information in their responses

+### Rubric-Based Evaluation

+The system also performs specialized mental health evaluation using clinical rubrics:

+1. **Empathy & Rapport** - Evaluates how well the responses demonstrate empathy and build rapport with the patient
+2. **Clinical Accuracy** - Assesses the clinical accuracy and appropriateness of responses
+3. **Therapeutic Approach** - Evaluates the appropriate use of therapeutic techniques
+4. **Safety & Risk Assessment** - Measures how well responses address safety concerns or risk factors
+5. **Communication Clarity** - Evaluates the clarity and accessibility of language used

+Each rubric uses a 5-point scale with detailed criteria for each level, allowing for nuanced assessment of conversation quality.

+### Running Evaluations

+You can evaluate conversations in several ways:

+- Launch the chat viewer: `python chat_viewer.py`
+- Open a conversation and click "Evaluate with Ollama"
+- Results will appear in the evaluation panel

 ## Advanced Features